tonybaldini/RFduino/README.md

 * Copy the RFduino directory from this repository in Arduino
   (on Windows, C:\arduino-1.5.4\hardware\arduino)
   (on OSX, /Applications/Arduino.app/Contents/Resources/Java/hardware/arduino)
+  or "git clone https://github.com/RFduino/RFduino" in the directory indicated

 * Install the FTDI drivers from here: [http://ftdichip.com](http://www.ftdichip.com/Drivers/VCP.htm)